 Getting your health clearance helps you carefully consider all the factors that will support your health while abroad.

 The information you share is confidential.
 The clearance form is all about making sure you will have the resources you need.
 Information will only be shared on a need-to-know basis with UCEAP staff so they can support you before and during your program.

 Where to get your health clearance

-When you apply, UCEAP will provide you with the health clearance form and a deadline to complete it.
-You’ll take that form to your personal doctor or to the campus student health services office.
+When you apply, you will receive instructions and a deadline to complete the health clearance.
+The process at each UC campus is different but the end result is that a travel health professional will review your travel plans.
+The health professional may be your personal doctor or someone at the campus student health services office.
 Your campus study abroad office will direct you on who to consult.

-You and your doctor will determine whether you need any vaccinations, for example, and create a plan to ensure access to your prescription medications while abroad.
+You and your doctor will determine whether you need any vaccinations, for example, and create a plan to access your prescription medications while abroad.

 When to start the process

 Ideally, you’ll want to schedule your health clearance soon after you’re accepted into the program.
 UCEAP and your campus advisors will tell you when to start.